humblef00ls/halo/README.md

 # Halo

-A glowy LED ring thing I'm building.
-Voice controlled via Google Home, runs on an ESP32-C6.
+A glowy LED ring thing that got out of hand.
+Started as a voice-controlled desk lamp, now it's a smart home hub with presence detection, a security camera, and Zigbee control.
+Runs on ESP32-C6 + XIAO ESP32S3.

 ![status: work in progress](https://img.shields.io/badge/status-work%20in%20progress-yellow)

 ## What is this?

-It's a smart LED controller that drives a ring of 60 RGBW NeoPixels with some nice animations.
-Eventually it'll also have a charlieplex matrix display and some nOOds (those flexible LED filaments).
-The whole thing is voice controlled through Google Home.
+It's a smart LED controller that drives a ring of 45 RGBW NeoPixels with some nice animations.
+It also has:

+- Voice control through Google Home
+- Zigbee coordinator for smart blinds
+- mmWave radar for presence detection
+- A camera that wakes up when someone's detected
+- A buzzer that plays melodies
+- More stuff planned (matrix display, 12V accent lights)

 I wanted something that looks cool on my desk and that I can yell at to change colors.
+Then I kept adding features.

 ---